The Joint Quantum Institute (JQI) and NIST

 - Scientists create first dense gas of ultracold polar molecules (2008)

-My area of interest is theoretical atomic, molecular, and optical physics applied to systems of real experimental interest.
-One focus is applying numerical methods to calculate the full quantum dynamics of atomic and molecular systems.
-Another is developing approximate or analytic models for analysis or interpretation.
+My interests are in theoretical atomic, molecular, and optical physics applied to systems of experimental interest.
+One focus is numerical methods for the full quantum dynamics of atomic and molecular systems.
+Another is to develop approximate or analytic models for analysis or interpretation.
 Work in the 1970’s involved atmospheric and astrophysical problems.
-Work in the 1980s, centered on issues relating to high-energy lasers and collisions in light fields.
-Since the development of laser cooling at NIST in the mid 1980s, I have concentrated on quantum phenomena associated with cold atoms, molecules and ions.
-This includes the quantum dynamics of cold collisions, namely, their precise characterization, their control by magnetic, electric, or electro-magnetic fields, their role in quantum gases and in lattice structures with tight confinement, and the production and properties of ultra-cold molecules and their chemical dynamics.
-I have co-authored 5 review articles on these topics.
-This work continues since retirement from NIST in 2013, having published 26 papers during 2014-2019 since retiring with 2 additional ones under review in 2020.
+Work in the 1980s, centered on high-energy lasers and collisions in light fields.
+Since the development of laser cooling at NIST in the mid 1980s, work has focused on quantum phenomena associated with cold atoms, molecules and ions.
+These includes the quantum dynamics of cold collisions, namely, their precise characterization, their control by magnetic, electric, or electro-magnetic fields, their role in quantum gases and in lattice structures with tight confinement, and the production and properties of ultra-cold molecules and their chemical dynamics.
+I have co-authored 6 review articles on these topics.
+This work continues since retirement from NIST in 2013, having published 35 papers during 2014-2021 since retiring.
+Two new papers have been submitted for publication in 2022.